Mylan hit with new class action lawsuit over EpiPen pricing

 The plaintiffs in Monday's lawsuit say Mylan paid large rebates to PBMs so they would favor EpiPen over competitors.
 In helping Mylan control 95 percent of the epinephrine auto-injector market, the rebates artificially inflated EpiPen's sticker price, resulting in higher costs for many patients, the suit said.

-The lawsuit says the three largest U.S. pharmacy benefits managers - CVS Caremark, part of CVS Health; Express Scripts Holding Co and OptumRX, part of UnitedHealth Group Inc - aided Mylan's alleged scheme.
+The lawsuit says the three largest U.S. pharmacy benefits managers - CVS Caremark, part of CVS Health (CVS.N); Express Scripts Holding Co (ESRX.O) and OptumRX, part of UnitedHealth Group Inc (UNH.N) - aided Mylan's alleged scheme.
 They were not named as defendants.

 The plaintiffs are seeking damages to represent a nationwide class of EpiPen purchasers.